tanzu-platform-architecture-canada/tanzu-k8s-demo/todos-docs/tbs-install.md

-# Short-form installation of Tanzu Build Service on upstream K8s on a local machine
+# Short-form installation of Tanzu Build Service
+## Installation on upstream K8s on a local machine

 ##### Prerequisites
 * Install [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac) : You will use this to create your local Kubernetes cluster, as well as to run your containers built by Tanzu Build Service.